 Find out if you’re eligible for VA education benefits for dependents and survivors (also called Chapter 35 benefits).
 If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for Chapter 35 benefits or job training through a GI Bill® program.
 For more information visit va.gov.

 SELRES, also referred to as Chapter 1606, is for actively drilling reservists with no active duty time (training only).
 Chapter 1606 pays a stipend.
 If you are eligible for a “kicker,” and provide proper documentation, that “kicker” amount is applied to your stipend.
-When applying for 1606 Select Reserve GI Bill®, please include your Notice of Basic Eligibility (NOBE) or a DD214, if applicable.
+When applying for Chapter 1606 Select Reserve GI Bill®, please include your Notice of Basic Eligibility (NOBE) or a DD214, if applicable.